Chart Color Schemes

 Parmelia - Orelia faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.5%, significantly lower than Australia's average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas (8.6%) and certificates (32.0%).
+Vocational credentials are prevalent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 8.6% and certificates at 32.0%.
+Educational participation is high, with 29.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education